José Luis Cano: Background

 The house where José Luis Cano was born on Calle Ancha de Algeciras.

-José Luis Cano was born in Algeciras in the province of Cadiz, southern Spain.
+José Luis Cano was born in Algeciras in the province of Cádiz, southern Spain.
 He moved to Madrid in 1931, the year of the proclamation of the Second Republic, to pursue university studies.
 At the Central University he studied Law and Philosophy, living at Velintonia Street.
 At this time he met Dámaso Alonso and was reunited with Federico García Lorca, whom he had met in Málaga in 1930.
 After the Spanish Civil War José Luis Cano lived in Republican Madrid and there he met Luis Cernuda, Vicente Aleixandre and Pablo Neruda.
 Cano studied Vicente Aleixandre's work and published the writer's diary, Los Cuadernos de Velintonia (Velintonia's Papers).
 Luis Cano went on to study, publish and promote the poets who made up the 'Generation of '27', including writing biographies of Federico García Lorca (1962) and Antonio Machado (1975).Luis Cano especially championed Andalusia poetry.

 José Luis Cano wrote poetry himself as well as publishing the work of others.
 His collections include Sonetos de la Bahía (Sonnets from the Bay, 1942), Voz de la Muerte (Voice of Death, (1945)), Las Alas Perseguidas, (The Pursued Wings, 1945), Otoño en Málaga y otros poemas Autumn in Málaga and Other Poems (1955), Luz del Tiempo (Light of Time 1962), Poesía 1942-1962 (Poems 1942-1962, 1964) and Poemas para Susana (Poems for Susana) (1978).
 Luis Cano was awarded the gold medal for Merit in Fine Arts in 1985.

 The City Council of Algeciras, in recognition of his work, formed the José Luis Cano Municipal Foundation of Culture.
 In 2001 this foundation published Jose Luis Cano's Complete Poems and in 2002 Los Cuadernos de Velintonia (Velintonia's Papers), both Alejandro Sanz editions.